 Yes, Texas millionaire Stanley Marsh, 3 was an eccentric.
 He was also said to be very down to earth, quickly disregarding the “III” as too pretentious and using “3” instead.
-In 1973, Marsh invited a San Francisco artists’ collective called the Ant Farm to help him in the creation of a unique work of art for his sprawling ranch just west of Amarillo.
+In 1973, Marsh invited a San Francisco artists’ collective called the Ant Farm to help him create a unique work of art for his sprawling ranch just west of Amarillo.

-At first, the cars displayed their original paint jobs – turquoise, banana yellow, gold, and sky blue, but barely was the monument complete, when people were scratching or painting their names in the cars.
-Over time, vandals and souvenir hounds smashed the windows, made off with all the chrome, radios, speakers and even some of the doors.
+At first, the cars displayed their original paint jobs – turquoise, banana yellow, gold, and sky blue, but barely was the monument complete when people were scratching or painting their names in the cars.
+Over time, vandals and souvenir hounds smashed the windows, making off all the chrome, radios, speakers, and even some of the doors.
 The wheels have since been welded to the axles to prevent more theft.
-However, Marsh still says “We think it looks better every year.”
+However, Marsh still says, “We think it looks better every year.”

-In 1997, the Cadillac Ranch was exhumed and replanted about two miles to the west, in order to escape the encroaching city of Amarillo.
+In 1997, the Cadillac Ranch was exhumed and replanted about two miles to the west to escape Amarillo’s encroaching city.
 Under Marsh’s orders, even the old site’s trash and clutter was gathered from the old location and spread around the new location.
-Otherwise the monument remains the same (and, ever changing) since it was erected.
+Otherwise, the monument remained the same (and ever-changing) since it was erected.

 Marsh encouraged visitors to visit the Cadillac Ranch and seemingly didn’t mind the constant graffiti added to the cars.

-However, Marsh had many other “artistic endeavors” in the Amarillo, one of which is the placement of eccentric and odd “road signs” all over the city.
-As to these colorful signs, he did mind if they are mutilated or stolen.
-(You can read more about Marsh’s Road Signs by clicking HERE!)
+However, Marsh had many other “artistic endeavors” in Amarillo, one of which is the placement of eccentric and odd “road signs” all over the city.
+As to these colorful signs, he did mind if they were mutilated or stolen.

 Marsh & More Quirky Amarillo

-In Amarillo, Texas there was a driving force behind many of the odd attractions that you will see here — Stanley Marsh, 3.
-Marsh, responsible for the building of the popular Cadillac Ranch on old Route 66, didn’t stop there with his “artistic endeavors.”
+In Amarillo, Texas, there was a driving force behind many of the odd attractions you will see here — Stanley Marsh, 3.
+Marsh, responsible for building the popular Cadillac Ranch on old Route 66, didn’t stop there with his “artistic endeavors.”

 “Art,” Marsh said, “is a legalized form of insanity, and I do it very well.”

 Stanley Marsh, 3 made his mark on Amarillo in more than one way.
-Though the Texas millionaire was eccentric, he was also said to be very down to earth, quickly disregarding the “III” as too pretentious.
+Though the Texas millionaire was eccentric, he was also very down to earth, quickly disregarding the “III” as too pretentious.

-Another oddity was that of the Giant Phantom Soft Pool Table, who few have seen.
-The pool table sculpture is a 180-by-70 foot rectangle of dyed green grass complete with 42-inch plastic balls.
-Saying “maintaining good art should not be seen but dreamed about,” he has kept his pool table hidden somewhere on his thousands of acres of family land – seen for the most part only by cows, cowhands, snakes and low-flying airplanes.
+Another oddity was that of the Giant Phantom Soft Pool Table, which few have seen.
+The pool table sculpture is a 180-by-70-foot rectangle of dyed green grass complete with 42-inch plastic balls.
+Saying “maintaining good art should not be seen but dreamed about,” he has kept his pool table hidden somewhere on his thousands of acres of family land – seen for the most part only by cows, cowhands, snakes, and low-flying airplanes.
 “I move it twice a year, on May Day and Halloween, or whenever I feel like it,” Stanley once said.

 Marsh was also the man behind 200 signs on display at Amarillo homes and businesses.
-Looking very much like colorful municipal signs, they don’t dispense traffic or parking rules, instead they offer a variety of offbeat slogans.
-One reads “Strong drink.”
+Looking very much like colorful municipal signs, they don’t dispense traffic or parking rules.
+Instead, they offer a variety of offbeat slogans.
+One reads, “Strong drink.”
 “What is a village without village idiots?” asks another.
-There are dinosaur and ostrich “x-ings,” signs that read “Road Does Not End.”
-There was a sketch of Mona Lisa with the words: “Men have loved her.”
+There are dinosaur and ostrich “x-ings” signs that read “Road Does Not End.”
+There was a sketch of the Mona Lisa with the words: “Men have loved her.”
 On Monroe Street, a Marilyn Monroe sign.